 Cobbled streets and cultural cool

 At Sovereign we’ll ensure your luxury holidays in Palma are as carefree as possible.
-We’ve carefully selected each of the hotels we offer to ensure they bring you the very best facilities.
-Stay at the GPRO Valparaiso Palace and Spa for an extensive spa, chic interiors, a selection of swimming pools and some excellent restaurants.
+We’ve carefully selected each of the hotels we offer to ensure they bring you the very best of Palma.

 Transfer time from Palma airport to Palma is approximately 20 minutes.